 "It's Stark.
 He might be functionally insane and permanently stuck in his teenage years but I don't doubt his research.
 Especially not when it comes to something like this."

-Or rather Phil hoped it was Thor's turn.
-He really didn't think that Clint could handle anymore curveballs.
+Or rather Phil sincerely hoped it was Thor's turn next because he really didn't think that Clint could handle anymore curveballs at this point.
 He was holding up relatively well given the sudden brother overload (not just Stark's continuing efforts at adopting them both).
 But Phil worried what one more blow would do to the archer's psyche.
 And what affected Clint also impacted Will.
 They really were two halves of the same coin.
 How they functioned thirty years without each other was a mystery to everyone as they hadn't spent more than a few days away from each in the six months they'd been reunited.

 "You've got that look in your eye again.
 You must be thinking about a certain bird brained archer and his much better half.
 So how are the Doublemint Twins anyway?"